 How to Make Cultured Vegetables

-You first must choose the vessel you will want to use to ferment the vegetables.
+You first must choose the vessel you will use to ferment the vegetables.
 You can use a canning jar with a lid, a crock with a lid, a clamp-down jar that has a gasket, or my favorite is a jar with an airlock lid.
-Airlock jars create a low-oxygen or anaerobic, environment in which lactic-acid bacteria may thrive.
+Airlock jars create a low-oxygen, or anaerobic, environment in which lactic-acid bacteria may thrive.
 It creates the best results with less chance of mold, but airlock jars are not absolutely necessary.

 Decide Which Method to Use